 DRUG CLASS AND MECHANISM: Insulin is a naturally-occurring hormone secreted by the pancreas.
 Insulin is required by the cells of the body in order for them to remove and use glucose from the blood.
-From glucose the cells produce the energy that they need to carry out their functions.
+Cells use glucose to produce energy that they need to carry out their functions.
 Researchers first gave an active extract of the pancreas containing insulin to a young diabetic patient in 1922, and the FDA first approved insulin in 1939.
-Currently, insulin used for treatment is derived from beef and pork pancreas as well as recombinant (human) technology.
+Currently, insulin used for treatment is derived from beef and pork pancreas as well as recombinant (man-made) technology.
 The first recombinant human insulin was approved by the FDA in 1982.

 Report Problems to the Food and Drug Administration